Tibor Kálmán (Software Engineer)

 As we have seen, authenticity and privacy require different solutions and if your goal is to achieve both, only using DNSSEC or DoT/DoH will not be enough.
 If you are in the position where you have DNS records that need to be published be sure to consider whether you should use a provider that does not provide these capabilities.

-If you would like to dig deeper, the DNS Privacy Project and the corresponding RFC’s are a good start.
+If you would like to dig deeper in DNS security, the DNS Privacy Project and the corresponding RFC’s are a good start.